- Home

 The repeated ‘step-up’ exercises target the legs, core, and upper body and can improve cardiovascular fitness, coordination, balance, and agility.

-All you need to get going with step aerobics is some kind of step to perform the exercises on.
+All you need for step aerobics is some kind of step to perform the exercises.
 You can browse these on Amazon.
 And, for an idea of what to expect from a step aerobics home workout, check out the video below.

 4. Ballroom dancing

-Dancing is good for the soul, and not only can dancing help to release stress and boost mood – it also offers a great workout.
-In fact, research estimates that 30 minutes of dance burns 200 to 400 calories – which is roughly what you’d burn cycling or running for the same amount of time.
+Dancing is good for the soul, and not only can dancing help to release stress and boost mood, but it also offers a great workout.
+In fact, research estimates that 30 minutes of dance burns 200 to 400 calories – roughly what you’d burn cycling or running for the same amount of time.

-That said, whether or not dancing remains low-impact depends on the style of dance you decide to perform.
+That said, whether or not dancing remains low-impact depends on the style you decide to perform.
 Ballroom dancing can be a great choice.
 Slower dances such as the Waltz, Rumba, and Foxtrot are gentle on joints and considered low-impact.
-However, if you’re planning to jive or quickstep your way around a room, the jumping and kicking elements of these dances will quickly make it a higher-impact exercise.
+However, if you’re planning to jive or quickstep, their jumping and kicking elements will quickly make it higher-impact.

-Ballroom dancing is great fun, whether alone or with a partner – and the good news is that there are plenty of resources to help you get going if you’re just starting out.
+Ballroom dancing is great fun, whether alone or with a partner – and the good news is that there are many resources to help you get going if you’re just starting.

 You can find out more in our introduction to ballroom dancing.